Pacibekitug

-Pacibekitug is an investigational monoclonal antibody developed by Tourmaline Bio, Inc., through a license form Pfizer, targeting interleukin-6 (IL-6) for the treatment of inflammatory conditions.
+Pacibekitug is an investigational monoclonal antibody developed by Tourmaline Bio, Inc., through a license from Pfizer, targeting interleukin-6 (IL-6) for the treatment of inflammatory conditions.

 It is administered subcutaneously and is designed to reduce systemic inflammation by inhibiting IL-6, a pro-inflammatory cytokine implicated in various diseases, including cardiovascular disease and chronic kidney disease (CKD).

 Pacibekitug is notable for its potential for quarterly dosing, offering a less frequent administration schedule compared to other IL-6 inhibitors.

 Development history

 In May 2025, pacibekitug was in phase 2 clinical trials, with results demonstrating significant reductions in high-sensitivity C-reactive protein (hsCRP) in CKD patients with elevated inflammation.

 In September 2025, Novartis penned a deal to acquire Tourmaline Bio just as pacibekitug was ready to enter phase 3 trials.

 Medical use

 Pacibekitug is being developed to treat inflammatory conditions associated with elevated IL-6 levels, such as cardiovascular disease and CKD.
 It aims to reduce systemic inflammation, as measured by biomarkers like hsCRP, which is linked to adverse outcomes in these diseases.

 As of May 2025, Pacibekitug has not received regulatory approval and is limited to investigational use in clinical trials.